SM9276/swen-261/docs/DesignDoc.md

 ### Definition of MVP
 > The Minimum Viable Product in the perspective of the Admin and the Helper, The Admin must be able to log in and view,add,remove and edit the needs in the cupboard.
-A helper must be able to log in, view, add and remove needs to shopping cart, checkout shopping cart, search specific needs by id and name.
+A helper must be able to log in, view, add and remove needs to funding basket, checkout funding basket, search specific needs by id and name.
 ### MVP Features
 > _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._